IFB-ElixirFr/katacoda-scenarios/ifb-unix/session04/step-Output_of_command.md

 ```bash
 ls
 ```
-You can see it content using the `cat` command:
+You can see its content using the `cat` command:
 ```bash
 cat gene.bed
 ```